 Compulsory learning activities:

-Lectures, fieldwork and data analysis sessions.
+Fieldwork and data analyses sessions.

 Percentage of final grade